LiftRight/welcome/README.md

 LiftRight tracks your movement and derives performance data for a variety of upper body exercises.
 Scroll through the available exercises and select one to track that exercise.

   ![Select an exercise](images/workout.png)

+For your first few sessions you will see a large counter.
+LiftRight will count your repetitions.
+This display will change as the study progresses.

 No interaction is needed between sets, LiftRight will automatically start a new set after a short timeout where no reps were performed.